mandiant/capa/web/explorer/README.md

 # Capa Explorer Web

-Capa Explorer WebUI is a web-based user interface for exploring program capabilities identified by the capa tool.
+Capa Explorer Web is a browser-based user interface for exploring program capabilities identified by capa.
 It provides an intuitive and interactive way to analyze and visualize the results of capa analysis.

 ## Features